codingColinMcM/Employee-Information-Database-MySQL/README.md

 # Employee-Information-Database-MySQL
-I am upset that the cancellation fee still applies
+I am upset that the cancellation fee still applies but

 ## Description